chriscauley/chriscauley.github.com/_posts/2014-04-15-intro-to-programming.md

 >>>
 {% endhighlight %}

-Notice that the in the second line, the `4` wasn't printed afterwards.
+Notice that the in the second line, the `4` was not printed afterwards.
 This is because the interactive prompt stored it as the variable `count`.
-If you don't store it as a variable, the prompt assumes that you want to see the answer (otherwise the value is lost and typing `2+2` accomplishes nothing). `count` now has a value of `4` and can be used anywhere a number can be used.
+If you do not store it as a variable, the prompt assumes that you want to see the answer (otherwise the value is lost and typing `2+2` accomplishes nothing). `count` now has a value of `4` and can be used anywhere a number can be used.

 {% highlight python %}
 >>> count